top of page

 4 min read

-Overview of Intellectual Property (IP) Infringement and Enforcement in Cross-Border E-Commerce
+Overview of IP Infringement and Enforcement in Cross-Border E-Commerce

 Drawing from litigation trends in U.S. federal courts, particularly those involving global platforms like Amazon, eBay, and Alibaba, this report outlines both the obstacles to effective enforcement and the emerging legal tools—such as Schedule A lawsuits, electronic service, and asset freezing orders—used to protect IP rights.